Through the Eyes of the Horse with Carlos Tabernaberri: World Class Horsemanship Clinic

 *2 Day Clinic: We have just added a second option for those wishing to trailer in their own horses.
+The price is $500 per guest for 2 days of clinic, $250 due on booking, and $25 each day for auditors.
 Join us on January 20-21, from 9-4 each day.
-The price for this clinic with Carlos will include lunch on both days.
+The price for this clinic will include lunch on both days.
 Any equestrian discipline is welcome.
-We do not have stabling options so horses will need to trailered home on Saturday evening.
-The price is $500 per guest for 2 days of clinic, and $25 each day for auditors. $250 due on booking.
+We do not have stabling options so horses will need to be trailered home on Saturday evening and back for Sunday’s session.
+All clinic participants must have proof of current Coggins Test to bring horse onto property.
+Horses must be at least 3 years and green broke.
+This is not a colt starting clinic.
+For those who wish to take the 2 day clinic and do not have a horse there is an extra fee of $100 for use of one of our horses and tack for the weekend.

 Experience a horsemanship clinic that will change your life and that of your horses.
 Carlos has a refreshingly kind and effective way with horses and people, and spending time with him is a transformative experience.
-Carlos is often referred to as the kindest horse trainer in the world.
+Carlos is referred to as the kindest horse trainer in the world, and his practice follows what he teaches.
 Carlos will once again conduct his clinics at our beautiful facilities in Southern Arizona.
-The number of riding participants will be limited to 12 to ensure maximum benefit for all.
+The number of riding participants will be limited to 10 to ensure maximum benefit for all.

 A clinic with Carlos covers topics such as horse psychology; body language; trust and unity; partnership; developing awareness, feel, balance and self-carriage; bit-less riding and much more.
 Clinic participants are also invited to put forward their own areas of interest or concern, such as trailer loading, bucking, rearing, handling feet or fear of riding that will be addressed in the clinic context.